-This draft scoping document was developed and will be further modified with input from diverse stakeholders, including patients and their families, clinicians, researchers, and manufacturers of the agents of focus in this review.
-This document incorporates feedback gathered during preliminary calls with stakeholders and open input submissions from the public.
-A revised scoping document will be posted following a three-week public comment period.
-ICER looks forward to continued engagement with stakeholders throughout its review and encourages comments to refine our understanding of the clinical effectiveness and value of the intervention under review.
+This scoping document was developed with input from diverse stakeholders, including patients and their families, clinicians, researchers, and manufacturers of the agents of focus in this review.
+This document incorporates feedback gathered during preliminary calls with stakeholders, open input submissions from the public, and public comments received.
+For instance, in response to feedback, we added additional outcomes such as CKD progression as assessed by eGFR and use of rescue therapy.
+ICER looks forward to continued engagement with stakeholders throughout its review.